- Admissions & Records Contacts

 Question 1: How do I start?

 To apply for admission you must complete an Application for Admission.
 There is a one-time non-refundable application fee of $30 ($60 for international students.)
-You can apply online or you may visit one of the campus Admissions and Records offices to apply in person; download the Application for Admission and mail or bring it to one of the campuses.
+EFSC uses a convenient online application system.
+Visit one of the campus Admissions and Records offices for assistance applying.
 Allow 48 hours for processing of your admission application.
 You will need to provide your official, final high school transcripts, plus transcripts from all colleges you previously attended.
 You will also need to take an assessment test or supply applicable scores, and complete the Student Orientation.

 Question 2: How do I schedule a Placement Test?